James Warren Doyle: Early life

-Doyle was born close to New Ross, County Wexford in 1786, the posthumous son of a respectable Catholic farmer; his mother (Anne Warren, of Quaker extraction) was living in poverty at the time of his birth.
+Doyle was born close to New Ross, County Wexford in 1786, the posthumous son of a respectable Catholic farmer, James Doyle; his mother (Anne Warren, of Quaker extraction) was living in poverty at the time of his birth.
 At the age of eleven he witnessed the horrors of the Battle of New Ross between the United Irishmen and British Crown forces supplemented by the militia and yeomanry.

 He received his early education at Clonleigh, at Rathconrogue at the school of a Mr. Grace, and later at the Augustinian College, New Ross under the care of an Augustinian friar, John Crane.

 Doyle joined the Augustinian friars in 1805 at Grantstown, County Wexford and then studied for his doctorate at Coimbra in Portugal (1806–08).
 His studies were disturbed by the Peninsular War, during which he served as a sentry in Coimbra.
 Later, he accompanied the British Army with Wellington's forces to Lisbon as an interpreter.

 Following Doyle's return to Ireland, he was ordained to the priesthood on 1 October 1809, at Enniscorthy.
 He taught logic at the Augustinian College, New Ross.
 In 1813, Doyle was appointed to a professorship at Carlow College, holding the Chair of Rhetoric and in 1814, the Professorship of Theology.